-24.1 Aerosols
+25.1 Aerosols

-24.1.1 Aerosol microphysics
+25.1.1 Aerosol microphysics

-GEOS-Chem incorporates two different aerosol microphysics schemes: APM (Yu and Luo [[Yu and Luo 2009]]) and TOMAS (Trivitayanurak et al. [[Trivitayanurak et al., 2008]]) as compile-time options for the full-chemistry simulation.
+GEOS-Chem incorporates two different aerosol microphysics schemes: APM (Yu and Luo [2009]) and TOMAS (Trivitayanurak et al. [2008]) as compile-time options for the full-chemistry simulation.
 Both APM and TOMAS are deactivated by default due to the extra computational overhead that these microphysics schemes require.